 High consistently yearly returns are achievable, as long as you put in the effort to learn and manage your risk and capital well.
 If someone offers you high yearly returns and that doesn’t require a lot of effort on your part, perhaps it is a good idea to ponder if it is too good to be true?

 But I am glad to see most people online are taking the right approach.
 Asking how to start learning investing.
-What books to read or courses to take.
+What books to read or courses (Check out my course maybe?) to take.
 Regardless of what form of investing you prefer, you must start now!

 The right path is never easy but it always pays off in the long term.
 Keep believing in your vision and keep working towards it!